 [F&ES 709a, Soil Science 3 credits.
-Lectures and discussions of soil science, with emphasis on soil ecology.
-Topics cover the structure and functioning of soils, and how this relates to ecosystem responses and feedbacks to environmental changes.
-The class covers both natural and managed landscapes.
-Fieldwork and associated labs.
-Prerequisites: F&ES 500a and 515a, or permission of the instructor.
+Lectures, labs, and discussions of soil science, with emphasis on soil ecology.
+Topics cover the structure and functioning of soils, and how this relates to soil fertility and ecosystem health in a changing environment.
+Prerequisites: F&ES 500 and 515, or permission of the instructor.
 Mark A. Bradford]